hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

 Pixels are only used for items whose dimensions were defined before they came into the site.
 This includes things like images and sprites whose dimensions are inherently set absolutely in pixels.

+Percentages aside from the grid system should be used to size fonts in relation to their direct container.
+The percentage is best suited for this since it only affects the content of the element its applied to in relation to the direct parent to which it falls within. (e.g. `small`, `code`, or `.label` elements).

 ### Font sizing